computationalgeography/paper_agent_based_exposure_assessment/README.md

 Users on Linux operating systems should be able to execute the model script.

-## Download the input data
-Required additional input data can be downloaded from [Zenodo](https://zenodo.org/records/13913079).

 ## How to install

 A few steps are required to run the case study.